-- Consolidated balance sheet line item.

-Consolidated income statement line item.

-Consolidated statement of cash flows line item.

-Figure detailed in the Notes to the consolidated annual accounts.

-Figure detailed in the APMs.

-Figure detailed in the Directors' Report.

-Proforma net borrowings at 31 december 2018 including the first implemention of NIIF 16 adjustment of Euros 1,642 million.
+(1) Consolidated balance sheet line item.
+(2) Consolidated income statement line item.
+(3) Consolidated statement of cash-flows line item.
+(4) Figure detailed in the Notes to the Consolidated Annual Accounts.
+(5) Figure detailed in the APMs.
+(6) Figure detailed in the Directors' Report.
+(7) Pro forma net borrowings at 31 December 2018 including the first implementation of IFRS 16 adjustment of Euros 1,642 million.